kent-map/kent/landscape/romney-writers.md

 Everything was vivid - either very dark or very light.
 Such grass as they came to was black grass; such roadways as they crossed were white roads; the sky was brightly starlit, but the mountainous clouds were black; the edges of the great dyke sluices were pitch black, but the water and thin mud were silver steel, reflecting the light of the sky.[^ref11]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/76/Doctor_Syn_1915_Doubleday_cover.png" label="Dr Syn" attribution="Doubleday Cover.
 Unknown author, Public domain, via Wikimedia Commons">

+In the 21st century _Dr Syn_ has continued to inspire authors, and a novel by crime writer [Martin Edwards](/21c/21c-edwards-sepulchre-street) its famous chorus:

+‘Here’s to the feet wot have walked the plank –
+Yo-ho for the dead man’s throttle!
+And here’s to the corpses afloat in the tank
+And the dead man’s teeth in the bottle.’

 ### Bibliography
 James, Henry.
 [English Hours](https://archive.org/details/englishhours1905jame/page/n11/mode/2up).
 Boston: Houghton, 1905.
 First publication 1875.
 Jepson, Edgar. _The Murder in Romney Marsh_.
 Bath: Lythway Press Ltd, 1929.